Commercialization of the Internet: 4G Technology

 At the heart of 5G network is 3GPP (3rd Generation Partnership Project), which invented the air interface and service layer design for 5G.
 3GPP encompasses infrastructure vendors, device manufacturers, as well as network and service providers.

 The initial idea of 5G network was to connect all machines, objects, and devices together virtually.
-5G would be more reliable with massive network capacity and a uniform user experience.
-No specific company owns 5G, but a plethora of different companies contribute to bringing it to its full potential.
+No specific company owns 5G, but many different companies contribute to bringing it to its full potential.

 5G works by using OFDM (orthogonal frequency-division multiplexing), which sends digital signals across channels to properly interconnect various devices.
 With wider bandwidth, 5G has larger capacity and lower latency than its predecessors.

 From 2013 to 2016, companies such as Verizon, Samsung, Google, Bt, Nokia and others began to develop their own versions of 5G networks including Google's Skybender.
 Global operators began launching new 5G networks in 2019.
 By 2020, 5G networks were integrated into the majority of mobile phones as well as in-home modems.

 Some characteristics and effects of 5G network: